This site requires a more recent version of Adobe Flash Player to function properly.

 Though Ad Engagements Are Rising Rapidly On The Platform, The Cost Per Ad Engagement Is Rising Slowly

 We think the company has a long way to go in terms of selling its ad inventory, and this is why the number of ads are growing.
 Additionally, it appears that currently there is oversupply which explains the decline in the average ad pricing.
-It is noteworthy that this trend is opposite to what Facebook is witnessing - In Q4 2014, overall number of ad impressions fell by 65% for FB; at the same time, average price per ad engagement rose by 335%.
-During the second quarter 2015 earnings call, Twitter's management indicated that ad load levels on the platform currently remain at around ‘one-third’ of the metric’s long-term potential.
+It is noteworthy that this trend is opposite to what Facebook is witnessing - ad impressions declined by 40% during 2015 due to the ongoing shift towards mobile usage and News Feed ads, the average price per ad impression rose significantly by 136% during the same period.

 Share Of International Ad Sales Is Rising

-International ad sales rose by 141% during the fourth quarter of 2014, which was much higher than U.S. ad revenue growth of 78%.
-The share of international sales in overall sales has increased from 28% in Q1 2014 to 34% in Q4 2014 and we expect this proportion to continue to rise.
+International ad sales rose by 70% y-o-y in 2015, which was much higher than U.S. ad revenue growth of 53%.
+The share of international sales in overall sales has increased from 28% in 2013 2014 to 35% at the end of 2015.
+We expect this proportion to continue to rise.

-Twitter is expanding its sales presence across the globe and during Q4 2014, it added 13 new countries taking the total number of countries, where it has a sales presence to 73.
+Twitter is expanding its sales presence across the globe.
 In addition, it is also enhancing the reach of its self-service advertising platform (which primarily caters to small and medium-sized businesses) across additional markets and we expect these initiatives to propel sales growth in the coming quarters.